jcoyne/dockerizing_rails/README.md

 # Contributions
-Course developed by Julian Farher [@jfahrer](https://github.com/jfahrer/) and presented at RailsConf 2019.
+Course developed by Julian Fahrer [@jfahrer](https://github.com/jfahrer/) and presented at RailsConf 2019.
 Special thanks to [@hjhart](https://github.com/hjhart) and [@palexvs](https://github.com/palexvs) for all their help with this workshop.